fastlane/fastlane/README.md

     sigh --skip_install

-If you need the provisioning profile to be renewed regardless of it's state:
+If you need the provisioning profile to be renewed regardless of it's state use the --force option.
+This gives you a profile with the maximum profile lifetime:

     sigh --renew --force -a com.krausefx.app -u username